 A general plant refueling and servicing sequence diagram is shown in Figure 9.1-12.
 Fuel handling procedures are shown in Figures 9.1-13 and 9.1-14 and described below.
-Typical R/B layouts are shown in Section 1.2 and component drawings of the principal fuel-handling equipment are shown in Figures 9.1-3 through 9.1-11 9.1-8.
+Typical R/B layouts are shown in Section 1.2 and component drawings of the principal fuel-handling equipment are shown in Figures 9.1-3 through 9.1-14 9.1-8 and 9.1-10.

 When the reactor is sufficiently cooled, the drywell head and head insulation and vessel head are removed by the R/B crane and placed in their respective storage areas.
-The R/B crane and eruciform shaped strongback RPV strongback with the RPV head stud tensioning system will be used to handle the RPV head and attachments.
+The R/B crane and erueiform shaped strongback the RPV Head Stud Tensioner System with RPV Head Strongback will be used to handle the RPV head and attachments.
 The strongback is designed so that no single component failure will cause the load to drop or swing uncontrollably out of an essentially horizontal attitude.
-The RPV strongback and stud tensioning equipment is detached from the reactor building crane during stud de-tensioning or tensioning operations.
+The RPV Head Stud Tensioner System with RPV Head Strongback is detached from the reactor building crane during stud de-tensioning or tensioning operations.
 Following stud de-tensioning operations, the reactor building crane is used to lift the RPV head using the previously mounted strongback with the tensioning system, and nut rack with nuts and washers.